These instructions are accurate up to Mail version 15.0 (Monterey).

 Set the INBOX prefix

-Check to confirm your path prefix is set to INBOX.
+Use the following steps to confirm that your path prefix is set to INBOX.

 - Navigate to Mail > Preferences.